Home » Art » Art classes » workshops » Photographing Product and Displays with Bokeh

+It gives an amazing ability to focus on items up close, as long as you stand far enough back.
 Focus on the center of the item you want to shoot and focus on that.
 The rest will blur out and give you that great Bokeh look.

 Sometimes, when you forget your regular lens and have to make do with what you have, you learn to shoot from standing really far back like I did on this trip.

-and you can easily get that soft blur in the background, shooting on Aperture or Manual.
+And you can easily get that soft blur in the background, shooting on Aperture or Manual.

 You can make your subjects pop.